 \subsection{Individualized Exploratory Attention}

 In IEA, consecutive attention blocks are connected to enable progressive refinement of attention candidates.
-The first block initializes with a locally restricted neighborhood, establishing a compact and computationally efficient foundation.
-In the following blocks, the expansion mechanism promotes second-hop neighbors identified in the previous layer to direct candidates, thereby broadening the attention coverage and capturing longer-range dependencies.
+We propose a propagation mechanism that efficiently enlarges the receptive field by exploring higher-order neighbor relations.
+To further reduce computational cost, we introduce a sparsification strategy that prunes low-relevance connections and skips unnecessary attention computations.
+Specifically, the first block initializes with a locally restricted neighborhood, establishing a compact and computationally efficient foundation.
+In the following blocks, the propagation mechanism promotes second-hop neighbors identified in the previous layer to direct candidates, thereby broadening the attention coverage and capturing longer-range dependencies.
 Meanwhile, the sparsification mechanism removes connections that have been proved to exhibit low similarity, effectively enhancing the selectivity of attention computation.
-Through this iterative process of expansion and sparsification across layers, IEA gradually evolves into a content-aware and token-adaptive attention structure, achieving flexible feature aggregation under comparable computational budgets.
-The following subsections will introduce our attention candidates initialization methods, expansion and sparsification mechanisms in detail and explain how the attention candidates are optimized layer by layer.
+Through this iterative process of propagation and sparsification across layers, IEA gradually evolves into a content-aware and token-adaptive attention structure, achieving flexible feature aggregation under comparable computational budgets.
+The following subsections will introduce our attention candidates initialization methods, propagation and sparsification mechanisms in detail and explain how the attention candidates are optimized layer by layer.